barryclark/jekyll-now/README.md

 ## Moar!

-I've created a more detailed walkthrough of [Getting Started With Jekyll](#), check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:
+I've created a more detailed walkthrough of [**Getting Started With Jekyll**](#), check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:

 It covers:

-- a
-- b
+- A more detailed walkthrough of setting up your Jekyll blog
+- Common issues that you might encounter while using Jekyll
+- Importing from Wordpress, using your own domain name, and blogging in your favorite editor
+- Theming in Jekyll, with Liquid templating examples
+- A quick look at Jekyll 2.0’s new features, including Sass/Coffeescript support and Collections

 ## Jekyll Now Features